OpenJobDescription/openjd-specifications/conformance-tests/README.md

 # ...
 ```

-Tests prefixed with `ext-<NAME>` verify extension behavior.
-Some tests (like `ext-REDACTED_ENV_VARS--redaction-without-extension`) intentionally omit the `extensions` field to verify behavior when extension syntax is used without enabling the extension.
+Some tests (like `redaction-without-extension.test.yaml` in `REDACTED_ENV_VARS/jobs/`) intentionally omit the `extensions` field to verify behavior when extension syntax is used without enabling the extension.

 ### Job Execution Test Format